patricioespinozaa/CC3501---Computer-Graphics-Space-Navigation-The-Solar-System-and-Its-Dynamics/README.md

 # CC3501 Computer-Graphics
-## Space navigation: The-Solar System and its Dynamics
+## Space navigation: The Solar System and its Dynamics
 This repository contains the development of the 5 assignments for the course, each addressing different topics. <br>
 Professor: Ivan Sipiran
 - T1: 2D Solar System